 The Essence of Attribution Modeling

-Attribution modelling in a Performance Marketing Program is about determining which parts of advertising lead to sales or other desired actions.
+Attribution modeling in a Performance Marketing Program is about determining which parts of advertising lead to sales or other desired actions.
 It helps marketers see which ads or campaigns work best.
-Attribution modelling shows what makes people buy things by examining how customers interact with ads and other marketing.
+By examining how customers interact with ads and other marketing, attribution modeling shows what makes people buy things.

 Why Attribution Modeling Matters